World Class Rescue Facility

-Our new state-of-the-art marine rescue facility is now open following £multi-million investment and extensive remodelling.
+The new state-of-the-art marine rescue facility is open following £multi-million investment and extensive remodelling.

-The area has been carefully designed and constructed to emulate the natural habitat marine mammals are accustomed to.
-From temperature and smell to sound and touch, each of the senses have been truly merged to create a real ecosystem.
+This area has been carefully designed and constructed to emulate a natural habitat that marine mammals are accustomed to.
+From temperature and smell to sound and touch, each of the senses has been truly merged to create a real ecosystem.

 With multiple touchpoints and observation decks from land and sea, the live working rescue facility serves a dual purpose in also becoming a tactile viewing encounter where visitors can be educated and immerse themselves in the underwater world.